openPMD/openPMD-standard/EXT_ED-PIC.md

   - `fieldSolverParameters`
     - type: *(string)*
+	- scope: *required* if `fieldSolver` is `other`, *optional* otherwise
     - description: additional scheme and parameters specification for fields solvers.
-                   Required if `fieldSolver` is `other`, optional otherwise.

   - `fieldBoundary`
     - type: array of *(string)* of length 2*`N`
+	- scope: *required*
 	- description: boundary conditions in each direction (in the above, `N` is the dimensionality of the field mesh).
-Required.
 	The strings are stored in the following order:
 	  - boundary at the *lower* end of the *first* axis of the mesh
 	  - boundary at the *upper* end of the *first* axis of the mesh